garysweaver/stepford/README.md

       stack level too deep

 then note that associations and traits can lead to circular dependencies.
 Trying generating factories without associations or traits (the default), and use the deep_* methods to create.

-If you still see the 'stack level too deep' error, use the circular CLI to find interreferencing non-nullable foreign keys and fix them.

 ThoughtBot's Josh Clayton provided some suggestions for this, including using methods to generate more complex object structures: